Burnaby Women's Counselling

 Let’s work together in a safe space and make space for all the different emotions you’re feeling.
 As your counsellor in Burnaby, I understand that you may struggle to make space for the sadness you feel or anxiety.
 At times, it may feel overwhelming, and you may want to run away or shut down.
 I’m here to support you every step of the way, and together we identify what each of your feelings needs.
 You are not too much or too sensitive.
 It makes sense that you’re emotional.
 Let me support you in providing a nonjudgmental, compassionate space where your emotions are seen, heard, and understood.

-You feel nervous and scared about moving to a new city and starting school.
+Fear about starting school or moving to a new city

 How can Burnaby life transition counselling help?